Generating Ideas and How to be more creative

 Of course, non-dominant handwriting to obtain creative ideas is just the start of a great adventure into the 'self.'
 But as Rudyard Kipling said, "That is another story."

 In practical terms, if you want your lack of ideas to be a thing of the past, give it a go.
 And persist.
 Be patient.
 It might take a few weeks.
 But you'll get there.
-Then lack of creativity and lack of ideas will likely never be a problem again.
+Then lack of ideas will likely never be a problem again.

 So give it a go.
 What have you got to lose?

 Please let me know if you gained anything useful from Generating Ideas and How to be More Creative.
 It's nice to know one isn't simply wasting one's time...

 - Tom Ware Public Speaking The Prince of Storytellers